CrosswaveOmega/JSPyBridge_Async/docs/introduction.rst

 mapped to a unique **Foreign Object Reference ID** (FFID).

-When you interact with Proxy objects as you would a regular object (getting attribues/setting attributes/calling functions), the library will reflect said operation through the active node.js connection
+When you interact with Proxy objects as you would a regular object (getting attribues/setting attributes/calling functions), the library will reflect said operation through the active node.js connection.

+Calls are synchronous by default, but there is a special asyncio mode available, see below.

 require NPM packages